By attending the 2023 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in person, media

 ACAAI's annual meeting is a recognized forum for peer-reviewed presentations of new research by allergists and allied scientists from around the world.
 This year's meeting will provide plenty of news opportunities for press registrants, including:

-Journalists are invited to report on the latest developments in the treatment of allergies, asthma, and immunologic disorders — conditions that affect an estimated 50 million Americans.
+Journalists are invited to report on the latest developments in the treatment of allergies, asthma and immunologic disorders – conditions that affect an estimated 100 million Americans.

 Abstracts: Abstracts will be published in a supplement to the November issue of Annals of Allergy, Asthma & Immunology, ACAAI’s scientific journal.
-Journalists covering the meeting can obtain advance copies of selected abstracts by contacting the ACAAI Public Relations staff - firstname.lastname@example.org.
-The ACAAI embargo will lift on all oral and poster presentations at 12:01 a.m.
-EST on Friday, November 13, 2020, unless otherwise noted.
+Journalists covering the meeting can obtain advance copies of selected abstracts by contacting the ACAAI Public Relations staff.
+The ACAAI embargo will lift on all oral and poster presentations at 8:00 a.m.
+PT on Thursday, November 9, 2023, unless otherwise noted.

-Press Kit: A press kit containing embargoed news releases was sent via email to media outlets on Monday, November 9, 2020, and embargoes lifted on Friday, November 13 at 12:01 am EST. All embargo dates must be adhered to.
+Electronic Press Kit: A press kit containing embargoed news releases will be sent via email to media outlets on Friday, November 3, 2023, and embargoes will lift on Thursday, November 9, 2023, at 8:00 am PT.
+All embargo dates must be adhered to.

 Press admission is available to working journalists whose attendance at the meeting may result in print, broadcast or electronic coverage of the ACAAI and its individual members.
 Registration fees are waived for working press, defined as editorial staff of newspapers, magazines, medical or health care publications, broadcast or web-based media.